udacity/CVND---Gesture-Recognition/README.md

 These config files also contain the parameters to be used during training and quick testing, such as the number of epochs, batch size, learning rate, etc...
 Feel free to modify these parameters as you see fit.

-Please note that the default number of epochs used for trainning is set to `-1` in the `config.json` file, which corresponds to `999999` epochs.
+Please note that the default number of epochs used for training is set to `-1` in the `config.json` file, which corresponds to `999999` epochs.

 ## 3. Create Your Own Model